An ad-free and cookie-free website.

-We show how IR stock compares to 2,000+ US-based stocks, and to peers in the Producer Manufacturing sector and Industrial Machinery industry.
+We show how IR stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Air and Gas Compressor Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.